- What’s the Difference Between Live Chat and Chatbot?

 Other Live Chat Plugins You Can Use

-If you don’t wish to use the WP Live Chat plugin we’ve mentioned earlier, rest assured, you have other options to choose from.
+If you don’t wish to use the WP Live Chat plugin we’ve mentioned earlier, rest assured that you have other options.

 Tawk.
 To Live Chat is a great place to start for small businesses interested in experimenting with live chat.
-It provides a good set of features for a free app and does not try to limit you by capping your conversations or the number of people using the app at the same time.
+It provides a good set of features for a free app and does not try to limit you by capping your conversations or the number of people using the app simultaneously.

 Some key features of the plugin: